Front panel controls and indicators can appear in silver, modern, classic, or system style.

 Refer to the following VIs for examples of using a listbox:

 Use the tree control to give users a hierarchical list of items from which to select.
 You organize the items you enter in the tree control into groups of items, or nodes.
 Click the expand symbol next to a node to expand it and display all the items in that node.
-You also click the symbol next to the node to collapse the node.

 When you type characters in a tree control at run time, LabVIEW selects the first item in the tree control that begins with the characters you type.
 You can change the hierarchy of items in the tree control by selecting an item and pressing the period (.) key to indent the current item or the comma (,) key to move the current item to the left.
 Right-click a tree control and select Selection Mode»Highlight Entire Row from the shortcut menu to highlight the entire row when you select an item.

 You configure items in a tree control the same way you configure them in a listbox.
 You also can change the type of symbol that appears next to each node, and you can configure whether the user can drag and drop items within the tree control.

 You can use an Invoke Node to modify items in the tree control and to gather information about items, such as to detect which items, if any, the user double-clicked.
 When you add an item in the tree control, LabVIEW creates a unique tag for the item.
 You use this tag to modify items or to gather information about items programmatically.
 Right-click the tree control and select Edit Items from the shortcut menu to modify the tags that LabVIEW creates for each item.

 Use the table control to create a table on the front panel.

 Use the ring and enumerated type controls and indicators located on the Ring & Enum and Classic Ring & Enum palettes to create a list of strings you can cycle through.

 Ring controls are numeric objects that associate numeric values with strings or pictures.
 Ring controls appear as pull-down menus that users can cycle through to make selections.